Sample Answer

 Response to Peer

 Hello.
 Great insight!
 I think it’s the nature of people to want to protect themselves first before assessing a situation deemed dangerous or uncertain.
 A person will naturally tend to blame others before accepting any responsibility on their part when things go wrong.
-Children, for example, when caught doing something wrong, will automatically point the finger at someone or something else in an effort to exonerate themselves from any wrongdoing.
+For example, when caught doing something wrong, children will automatically point the finger at someone or something else to exonerate themselves from wrongdoing.
 Adults are the same; for example, when a marriage goes wrong and perhaps ends in divorce, one party will blame the other rather than look at what they, as individuals, did wrong and contributed to the failure of the marriage.
 It’s the same with healthcare; the Just Culture has done very little, as I mentioned earlier, to eliminate the blame culture (Edwards, 2018).
 Who wants to put their job on the line?
 Worse still, who wants to be known as the whistleblower or ‘goody two shoes’ every time things get messed up?
-In an effort to work in harmony, collaborating to achieve their goals, and basically watching each others’ backs, nurses will choose not to report when errors occur in their line of duty.
+To work in harmony, collaborating to achieve their goals, and watching each others’ backs, nurses will choose not to report when errors occur in their line of duty.
 As you rightly said, we live in a blame culture, which has bled into our professional lives.
-As you have also cited, nurses will tend to blame the nurse managers, and the reverse is also true (British Journal of Nursing, 1999).
-I believe that more needs to be done to incentivize healthcare workers to report errors.
+As you have also cited, nurses blame the nurse managers, and the reverse is also true (British Journal of Nursing, 1999).
+I believe more must be done to incentivize healthcare workers to report errors.
 The packaging of the Just Culture should lean more on incentives rather than learning from mistakes.
-I say this because once a mistake occurs, the staff involved in that particular scenario can learn from their mistake and choose to sweep the matter under the rug, promising/deciding not to repeat it or report it again.
+I say this because once a mistake occurs, the staff involved in that particular scenario can learn from it and choose to sweep the matter under the rug, promising/deciding not to repeat it or report it again.

 References